SibiAkkash/IMU-robot-controller/README.md

 The `subscriber.py` and `publisher.py` have sample implementations of pub sub with mqtt.

-_Set appropriate IP and port of the mosquitto broker_.
+_Set appropriate IP and port to connect to the mosquitto broker_.